jamiewilbraham/azure-docs/articles/cognitive-services/personalizer/python-quickstart-commandline-feedback-loop.md

 ## Create a Personalizer Azure resource

-Azure Cognitive Services are represented by Azure resources that you subscribe to.
+Azure Cognitive Research Technologies are represented by Azure resources that you subscribe to.
 Create a resource for Personalizer using the [Azure portal](https://portal.azure.com/) or [Azure CLI](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account-cli) on your local machine.
-Please refer to [How to create a Cognitive Services resource using the Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) for more details.
+Please refer to [How to create a Cognitive Research Technologies resource using the Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) for more details.
 You can also:

 * Get a [trial key](https://azure.microsoft.com/try/cognitive-services) valid for 7 days for free.
 After signing up, it will be available on the [Azure website](https://azure.microsoft.com/try/cognitive-services/my-apis/).
 * View your resource on the [Azure portal](https://portal.azure.com/).